IonImpulse/IonImpulse/README.md

 - 🧠 [Brain Box Alpha](https://github.com/IonImpulse/Brain-Box-Alpha), my senior project for my high school.
 Using a neural network trained on my classmates' essays throughout their high school years, it displays a *real* essay snippet side-by-side a *generated* essay snippet on a E-Ink display every 10 seconds *forever*.
 Built using Python & CircuitPython.

-- 🤖 [Among Us Tasker](https://github.com/IonImpulse/Among-Us-Tasker), a program that automatically completes tasks in the game Among Us, and keeps track of task that have been done.
+- 🤖 [Among Us Tasker](https://github.com/IonImpulse/Among-Us-Tasker), a program that automatically completes 40+ tasks in the game Among Us, and keeps track of task that have been done.
+After pressing space to open a task, you can press "f" to automatically determine which task is present & complete it.
 Built using Python & OpenCV.
 Deprecated.

 - 🎌 [Flag Architect](https://github.com/IonImpulse/flag-architect), my final project for CS3 in high school.
 Designed, programmed, and shipped in a week, it allows you to create flags using simple shapes and save/load them to/from a .flag file with full serialization.
 Built using Rust & Sciter.